 Wear loose-fitting pants and undergarments during the healing period.
 Tight-fitting clothes or undergarments can cause friction against the wound and prevent or delay healing.

-You may have some bleeding for days up to a week or so.
-You can wear a mini-pad to absorb this minor bleeding.
+You may have some bleeding for up to a week or so.
+You can wear a pad to absorb this minor bleeding.

 Use lukewarm water only (no soap) to wash your wound.
 Gently wipe or dab the area dry after peeing; don’t rub the surgical area.

-Your surgeon may have you take medication or recommend a diet to prevent constipation so that you do not strain, which could stretch or break your stitches.
+Your surgeon may have you take medication or recommend a diet to prevent constipation so that you don’t strain, which could stretch or break your stitches.

 You should be able to return to work and other light activities after a few days.
-If your job involves physical activity or lifting, you may need to stay home longer.
+But if your job involves physical activity or lifting, you may need to stay home longer.
 You should avoid the following for four to six weeks or until cleared by your surgeon: